coderefinery/github-without-command-line/contributing.md

 ### Step 4: Resolving a conflict

+### Note to instructors

+- "Non-talking instructor" prepares a conflicting commit during session (check what the first PR does).
+- Conflict can be shown as demo.

+### Exercise/demo: let us experience a conflict

 **When merging** two branches a conflict can arise when the same file **portion** has been modified in two **different** ways on the two branches.